Skip to content

 Embrace public key authentication with JWT

-We would like our customers to keep in control of their authentication strategies, including their JWT signing keys.
+We would like application owners to keep in control of their authentication strategies, including their JWT signing keys.
 Always use asymmetric keys for production applications!

 Applications related authentication takes place in two stages: